Shin splints – what a pain!

 - Increasing training activity, intensity or duration rapidly

 - Excessively tight calf muscles

 Shin splints won’t simply go away without dedicated treatment.
 It’s not something you can simply ‘work through’.

 Left untreated, shin splints can be the start of a chain reaction:

 Pain in the shins => Compensation and alteration to running style => Further injuries in legs, knees, hips or back

 Continued and sustained exercise on shins experiencing shin splints will only create further problems and pain.
 Shin splints can become a persistent and debilitating problem, and can even lead to permanent structural damage.

 You really needn’t let shin splints impede your running.
-So, before it gets too bad, run on in to Vital Chi and consult our experienced Osteopath.
+So, before it gets too bad, run on in to Melbourne Wellness and consult our experienced Osteopath.
 Osteopathy can very often have you on the road to better, comfortable running in a very short time.

 Enjoy pain-free running again

 If you want to run without pain once again, come and see Vital Chi’s resident Osteopath who has had great success working with senior footballers and athletes.